ginjo/rack_warden/README.md

 # RackWarden

-RackWarden is a gatekeeper providing authentication and user management for any rack based app.
-It is middleware that only requires a couple lines of code to protect your entire app.
-RackWarden is self-contained: it will use its own controllers, views, models, and database.
-Or, you can drop in your own views and layouts, specify your own database, and share an existing users table for seamless integration.
+RackWarden is a ruby gatekeeper mini-app providing authentication and user management for rack based apps.
+Protecting your entire application with only a few lines of code, RackWarden uses its own controllers, views, models, and database.
+Or, you can drop in your own views and layouts, specify your own database, and use your existing users table for seamless integration.

 RackWarden uses Sinatra for the mini-app, Warden for authentication, and DataMapper for database connections.
 It is based on the sinatra-warden-example at <https://github.com/sklise/sinatra-warden-example>.